AUR50116-Diploma of Automotive Management

 Pre-training Review

-The Pre-Training Review (PTR) will be conducted prior to the enrolment into your course of studies to ensure that the training and assessment provided by IIT is able to meet the student’s individual needs.
-Students are required to fill up the PTR form submits it along with the application form.
+"The Pre-Training Review (PTR) will be conducted prior to enrolment into your course of study/s to ensure that the training and assessment provided by the International Institute of Training (IIT) meet the individual needs of the student.
+Students are required to complete the PTR form, which is included as part of the Application Form.

 English Language Requirements for International students.